'I imagined her beginning to despair' - Greek captain who rescued Kiwi after 3 days lost at sea

 The experienced sailor had no fresh water and just a handful of lollies.
 But she used all her sea survival tricks, including wringing out her socks and drying them, rationing her lollies and wrapping herself in plastic bags for warmth.

-Coastguard Captain Giorgos Marietakis, head of the rescue vessel that found Stein, told the Guardian the Kiwi had been lost at sea for longer than anyone he knew.
+Coastguard Captain Giorgos Marietakis, head of the rescue vessel that found Stein on Sunday, told the Guardian the Kiwi had been lost at sea for longer than anyone he knew.

 "I had an image of her being hungry and thirsty," he told the UK newspaper from his base in Crete.
 "I tried to get into her head and think of what she would do.
 I imagined her beginning to despair and I thought of her doing whatever she could to survive."